-4. KEY PRINCIPLES
+4. PRINCIPLES

-- 4.1 The provisions of the Equality Act 2010 will be applied throughout the implementation of this Policy. - 4.2 To maintain high standards of conduct within the school and to encourage improvement in conduct where shortcomings are identified.
-This includes 'Personal and Professional Conduct' for Teachers as outlined in Part Two of the Teachers' Standards. - 4.3 Where appropriate and whenever possible, to address conduct issues in the first instance without recourse to the formal stages of the disciplinary procedure. - 4.4 To ensure that employees facing action under the formal stages of the disciplinary procedure are treated fairly and consistently. - 4.5 Not to discriminate against any individual in the application of this policy and procedure on the protected characteristics of age, disability, gender reassignment, marriage and civil partnership, maternity and pregnancy, race, religion or belief, sex, sexual orientation, or other grounds protected in law - (e.g. part-time worker status, trade union membership or HIV positive status).
-Page 4 of 26 2024
+- 4.1 The policy and procedure are based on the following principles: - To maintain high standards of conduct within the School and to encourage improvement in conduct where shortcomings are identified.
+This includes 'Personal and Professional Conduct' for Teachers as outlined in Part Two of the Teachers' Standards. - Where appropriate and whenever possible, to address conduct issues in the first instance without recourse to the formal stages of the disciplinary procedure - To ensure that employees facing action under the formal stages of the disciplinary procedure are treated fairly and consistently. - Not to discriminate against any individual in the application of this policy and procedure on the protected characteristics of age, disability, gender reassignment, marriage and civil partnership, maternity and pregnancy, race, religion or belief, sex, sexual orientation, or other grounds protected in law (e.g. part-time worker status, trade union membership or HIV positive status). - At every formal stage of the procedure, the employee will be advised, in writing of the nature of the allegation/s against them and will be given the opportunity to state their case. - Mitigating circumstances will be taken into account when considering any action under the formal disciplinary procedure.

-- 4.6 At every formal stage of the procedure, the employee will be advised, in writing of the nature of the allegation/s against them and will be given the opportunity to state their case. - 4.7 Mitigating circumstances will be taken into account when considering any action under the formal disciplinary procedure. - 4.8 Employees will have the right to be represented by a Trade Union representative or a work colleague at formal meetings or any meeting with the potential to lead to disciplinary action, e.g. investigation meeting held after suspension. - 4.9 Employees will have the right to appeal against any disciplinary sanction. - 4.10 No action will be taken against an accredited Trade Union representative until the matter has been discussed with a full time official employed by the union. - 4.11 All disciplinary investigations, papers and any subsequent disciplinary hearings, appeals and outcomes will be dealt with in the strictest confidence.
+- Employees will have the right to be represented by a Trade Union representative or a work colleague at formal meetings or any meeting with the potential to lead to disciplinary action, e.g. investigation meeting held after suspension. - Employees will have the right to appeal against any disciplinary sanction. - No action will be taken against an accredited Trade Union representative until the matter has been discussed with a full time official employed by the union. - All disciplinary investigations, papers and any subsequent disciplinary hearings, appeals and outcomes will be dealt with in the strictest confidence.